Odds and predictions for the Mercury Prize 2021

 Short films will be shown about albums by SAULT, Floating Points, Pharoah Sanders and the LSO.

-The Mercury Prize takes place on 9 September at the Eventim Apollo.
+The Mercury Prize takes place tonight at the Eventim Apollo.
 Fans can watch live from home on BBC Four and iPlayer from 9pm.

 Read more about the shortlisted albums here.